 Talent loading the bags into an autoclave and starting the cycle at 121 degrees Celsius for 25 minutes.

-Close-up
+Added shot: Close-up

 For substrate inoculation, using a scale, weigh the spawn to be 10 percent of the total wet weight of the substrate and water [1].
 Pour the weighed spawn into the bag containing the sterilized substrate [2].